Jats: The Khap System

 Khaps are clan-councils, presided over by clan elders and notables.
 An assembly of Khap leaders is known as a Khap Panchayat, and an assembly of several Panchayats is known as a Sarv Khap.

-Historically, Jat Khaps would raise militias to secure their own interests, usually capturing new territory for the clan or pushing for increased autonomy from the imperial center.
+Historically, Jat Khaps would raise militias to secure their own interests, usually capturing new territory for the clan or pushing for increased autonomy from the imperial centre.
 For example, the Baliyan Khap was headquartered in the village of Sisuali in the 12th century, from where they would begin their campaigns of "territorial expansion, conquest and colonization", until members of the Baliyan clan eventually dominated the entire Pargana of Sisuali by the 16th century.
 During the reign of Akbar, the Mughal government would grant many concessions to prominent Jat Khaps, including the Baliyan Khap, waiving "imposts that the Jats had resisted for centuries" in exchange for their support of the new tax reforms.